dylanesque/Cheatsheets/typescript.md

 2) An object, a, can be assigned to another object, b, if a has at least the same members as b
 3) A function, a, can be assigned to another function, b, if each parameter in a has a corresponding parameter in b with a compatible type

+- A tuple is an array with explicit, different (or not different) types for each index of the array

 # Debugging

 - Use source maps for more effective TS debugging at runtime.